MedDV

 Cross-network communication

-In Germany, three independent mobile operators – Deutsche Telekom, Vodafone and e-plus – provide the infrastructure for mobile communications.
+In Germany, three independent mobile operators – Deutsche Telekom, Vodafone and Telefonica – provide the infrastructure for mobile communications.
 It means even if one or two networks are available, a customer on the third provider may not have mobile reception.
 In addition, there are still numerous dead spots in Germany (places where there’s no mobile phone reception).

 This is rarely the case in urban areas, but in rural areas the "no network" message on cell phones is more common, limiting the ability of emergency services to provide hospitals with patient data in a timely manner.